-To register a work, submit a completed application form, a nonrefundable filing fee, which is $35 if you register a single application online or $55 for a standard application; and a nonreturnable copy or copies of the work to be registered.
-See Circular 1, Copyright Basics, section “Registration Procedures.”
+To register a work, submit a completed application form, and a nonreturnable copy or copies of the work to be registered.
+See Circular 1, Copyright Basics, section “Registration Procedures., and Circular 4, Copyright Office Fees”.

 Yes.
 We offer online registration through our electronic Copyright Office (eCO).
 See SL-35.